 • depression

 Serious side effects, such as blood clots (thrombosis), are rare.
-If you experience chest pain, severe headaches, severe pain or swelling in your leg, see your doctor.
+If you experience chest pain, severe headache, severe pain or swelling in your leg, see your doctor.

 • smoke